 Immediately, Steven said, he booked an appointment at Boston Children's Hospital with David G. Hunter, MD, PhD.

 "When I met Dr. Hunter, I felt like I met a savior," he said.
 "He was confident, capable, secure and comforting.
 He had a plethora of knowledge about the condition and he seemed to understand how I was looking at the world.
 He made me feel comfortable about the diagnosis and comfortable with the treatment."

-In June of 2004, Steven had eye muscle surgery as an outpatient at the hospital's Lexington location.
+In June of 2004, Steven had eye muscle surgery as an outpatient at Boston Children's at Lexington.
 During the procedure, which is performed under general anesthesia, the eye muscle or muscles causing the misalignment are separated from the eye and reattached to a new position.
 In most adults, adjustable sutures are used that allow surgeons to make further adjustments to the eye if needed after the patient wakes up.